Have you ever heard the phrase “Features tell, but benefits sell?”

 Why should anyone care that your program comes with workbooks and live training?
 What are the benefits of having those?

-Benefits go much further than simply rattling off attributes like length and format.
-Benefits show your prospective client what’s in the program and why the product is perfect for them at this specific moment in their life and career.
+Benefits go much deeper.
+They don’t just tell your prospective client about what’s in the program; they paint a picture of why the product is perfect for them at this specific moment in their life and career.

-This powerful feature/benefit combo is often the basis for the bullet points you see in sales copy, and their format makes them easy to write, too.
+This powerful feature/benefit combo is often the basis for the bullet points you see in sales copy, which makes them easy to write, too.

-When you’re creating your next sales page, start by simply listing all the features of your product, then for each one, go back and ask yourself “So what?”
-Why should the reader care?
+When you sit down to write your next sales page, start by listing all the features of your product, then for each one, go back and ask yourself “So what?”
+How will this change someone’s life?

 But don’t stop there.
 Dig even deeper to uncover the why behind the why.
 The more layers you can uncover, the closer you’ll get to your client’s real problem.

-Why would it matter to someone that they can learn at their own pace when it’s convenient for them?
+Why should it matter to someone that your 6-week self-study course allows them to learn at their own pace when it’s convenient for them?

-It could be that having that flexibility means they don’t have to worry about getting to the webinar on time.
-Rather than being forced to plan their schedule around a webinar or other live training, they can plan the webinar around their schedule.
+Maybe having that flexibility means they don’t have to worry about getting to the webinar on time.
+Rather than being forced to plan their schedule around a webinar or other live training, they can plan the webinar around THEIR schedule.
 They can watch and learn at a time that works for them—whether it’s early in the morning when they’re most attentive, or later in the evening after the kids go to bed.

-Now you’ve given your prospective client an opportunity to learn from you without sacrificing time with their family or other obligations.
-You’re not taking family time away, you’re giving them a way to have both.
+Now you’re giving your prospective client a way to learn from you without sacrificing time with their family or other obligations.
 That’s a benefit other courses may not provide.

 Make Them Feel Understood

-Highlighting the benefits of your product or service will always attract more attention (and more leads) than simply talking about what your product is or how it works.
+Even if you’re not selling something that’s 100% unique, knowing how to highlight the benefits of your product or service will always attract more buyers than simply talking about what your product is or how it works.

 If you’ve recently launched a new business and a website to go with it, you’re probably itching to figure out ways to drive traffic to it.
 After all, a website isn’t much use to you or your business if no one ever visits it.